 - Function: Flexion, Medial Rotation

-- Location: Front portion of the shoulder girdle
+- Location: Front portion

 - Exercise: Barbell Shoulder Press

 - Exercise: Dumbbell Side Laterals

 - Function: Extension, Lateral Rotation

 - Exercise: Bent-Over Dumbbell Rear-Delt Raise With Head On Bench

 What you can see from the muscle anatomy information above is the shoulder is really made up of three small muscle groups.
 Many beginners treat these groups as one muscle, and train like they do chest, with presses, presses, and more presses.

 The only problem with this training approach is presses for the shoulders will heavily recruit the anterior head (front portion) with little work to the middle and posterior head (back portion) of the shoulder girdle muscles.

 Without middle and posterior development the shoulders will look narrow from both the front and the side.
 Many times, injury is a result of imbalances like this.
 Each muscle should receive an adequate workload and nothing more.

 The shoulder girdle can rotate almost 360 degrees, so exercises will be performed in many different angles with the use of free weights, machines, and cables.
 I like to use a low (4-6) rep range with the compound pressing exercises and a moderate (8-12) rep range for the isolation work.